AlexBNZ/gravity_falls/README.md

 ### It is Unseen

 Spelling the word "BILL" lights up the Society shot.
 The player has 23 seconds to shot the lit shot.
+This will knock down one of 3 drop targets.
 (CURRENTLY WORKING!)
+After 3 times through, the knocking down of the third target will activate the magnasaves.
 (THE REST OF MODE NOT YET STARTED)

 ### Into the Bunker